krauselab/krauselab/README.md

 # How to update the website

-This website is distributed over two GitHub repositories.
-The first is called `academic-kickstart`.
-This is the repository that you're looking at now. `academic-kickstart` hosts all of the *content* that's used to generate the website.
+This website organized in a GitHub repository at www.github.com/krauselab.
+This is the repository that you're looking at now. `www.github.com/krauselab/krauselab` hosts all of the *content* that's used to generate the website.
 This content is turned into the *site pages* that are displayed when you visit `krauselab.net` by `hugo`, a static site generator.
-These site pages are stored in a separate repository called `krauselab_website`.

-This is a little complicated, but to make things as easy as possible, we're going to 1) download the `academic-kickstart` repository, 2) initialize the academic theme, and `krauselab_website` repository as a *submodule* within `academic-kickstart`.
+These site pages are _served_ by a free service called [Netlify](www.netlify.com).
+Whenever you push an update to the `www.github.com/krauselab/krauselab` repository, Netlify will see the change and trigger a rebuild of the website automatically.
+So long as you can build the website locally (_i.e._ by running `hugo server`, see below).
+You also have an account at Netlify and if there are issues with updating the website you should check there.

 With that done, all we need to do to edit the website is edit files in the `content/` directory and run the `deploy.sh` script!